qelezy/TextEditorQt/README.md

-Simple Text Editor for Windows on Qt6 C++
+Simple rich text editor for Windows on Qt6 C++